diyclassics/diyclassics.github.io/cv.md

 ### Conference Papers

+- 018\.
+"Lucan's *tres libri*: A reconsideration of arrangement and argument in the Bellum civile," Classical Association of the Atlantic States Annual Meeting.
+Philadelphia, Pa.
+October 4.
 - 2018\.
 "Carpe DM: Twitter and the Rise of the Social Media Scholiast," *5000 Years of Comments: The Development of Commentary from Ancient Mesopotamia to the Age of Information*, Center for Hellenic Studies.
 August 7.
 - 2018\.
 "Backoff Tagging as a Philological Method," *DH2018*.
 Mexico City, Mex.
 June 26.
 - 2017\.
 “Mapping Library Subject Headings with the HathiTrust Extracted Features Dataset.” *Digital Publication in Mediterranean Archaeology*, Institute for the Study of the Ancient World.
 October 20.